A display of weapons intercepted on board the Gaza-bound Karine A ship, January 2002. Photo: Wikimedia Commons.

 Additionally, Article 51 of the UN Charter affirms the inherent right of self-defense, which justifies blockades in response to armed attacks, including from non-state actors like Hamas.

-The Fourth Geneva Convention prohibits collective punishment (Article 33), but a blockade aimed at military targets, with allowances for civilian needs, does not inherently violate this if it is not intended to punish the population collectively.
+The Fourth Geneva Convention prohibits collective punishment (Article 33), but a blockade aimed at military targets, with allowances for civilian needs, does not inherently violate this principle if it is not intended to punish the population collectively.

 Application to Israel’s Naval Blockade of Gaza